roydegeest/rakwireless-docs/docs/en-us/datasheet/rak7244c/operating-frequencies.md

 ## IV.
 Operating Frequencies

-The LoRaWAN® Developer Gateway supports all LoRaWAN® frequency channels listed below.
+The LPWAN Developer Gateway supports all LoRaWAN® frequency channels listed below.
 Now, it is easy to configure while building the firmware with the source code available.

 | **Region**    | **Frequency (Mhz)** |
 | ------------- | ------------------- |